jackli921/Tindog-Dog-Dating-App/README.md

 ![Logo](/images/tindog-icon.png)

 ## Summary
-Tindog is a mobile dating app that mimicks the basic functionality of Tinder.
+**Tindog** is a dating app that mimicks the basic functionality of Tinder.
-It comes with 10+ complete dog profiles from cities around the world.
+Currently, it features 10+ complete dog profiles from around the world.
+1) A welcoming landing page that asks for user consent
+2) An simple walk-through with animated written instructions
+3) Like, reject, superlike, and rewind funtionalities
+4) Associated CSS transitions & Sound effects for the above buttons
+5) Collaposable information icon that reveals additional information about the dog

 ## Installation
 Tindog is a standalone web app that does not require any installation.